ismahaniy/defect_detection_label_studio/README.md

 ```
 Warnings: You may receive an error when installing requirements-base.txt (incompatible cause), but you may ignore it and proceed.

-1. Connecting model in Label Studio project: Settings > Model > Add Model and provide with the following URL: http://localhost:9090
+1. Connecting model in Label Studio Project: Settings > Model > Add Model and provide with the following URL: http://localhost:9090
 2. Open Labeling Interface and paste this code
 ```
 <View>